makise-homura/nemuno-bot/README.md

 If it prints something like `Bad signature`, check if keys match (e.g. fingerprint of private host key on server of question matches the public one put into `config.php`), and if `openssl` uses the algorithm specified in `HASHTYPE`.

+# Automatic reboot (optional)

+You may automatically reboot servers if they fail to be accessed in specified time.

+To do this, you need a ssh-enabled BMC on each server, and a machine (may or may not be available from internet) that can access these BMCs and servers (we'll call it *pinger* later).
+This was tested on Elbrus servers and [REIMU](https://github.com/makise-homura/openbmc/releases/tag/reimu-1.0.2)-powered BMCs.
+Servers may be accessible from pinger directly of via SSH gateway; BMC should be accessible directly (or configured correspondlingly in `ssh_config`).

+Proceed as follows:
+* Create an unprivileged user on each server, and a user who can issue platform reboot on each BMC, and make sure you can log in from pinger to every server and every BMC using public key authentication (e.g. put a private key to pinger, and add a public one to `authorized_keys`).
+* Make sure pinger has `/usr/bin/ssh`, `/usr/bin/date`, `/usr/bin/curl`, and `/bin/bash` with `realpath`, `cat`, `echo` commands supported.
+* Put `check_avail` and `reset_unavail` into some directory on pinger, and create required files there (see below).
+* Put `check_and_reset.cron` as `/etc/cron.d/check_and_reset` onto pinger.
+Edit paths in this file according to the previous step, and copy the two lines you find there as many times as there are servers.
+Edit hostnames correspondlingly in each pair of lines.
+* Make sure pinger has CRON running and aware of the file above.

+The files required for `check_avail` and `reset_unavail` are (for each server named `hostname`):
+* `hostname.pk`: a private key to log in to a server named `hostname`.
+* `hostname.port`: SSH port to log in to a server named `hostname` (usually 22 if you don't have a gateway).
+* `hostname.user`: username to log in to a server named `hostname` (the user you created on the server before).
+* `hostname.host`: actual hostname to log in to a server named `hostname` (may be the same as `hostname`, or different, if you use a gateway).
+* `hostname.bmc`: hostname of BMC of server named `hostname` (will be known as `bmc_hostname` below).
+* `bmc_hostname.user`: username to log in to a BMC named `bmc_hostname`.
+* `bmc_hostname.pk`: a private key to log in to a BMC named `bmc_hostname`.
+* `bmc_hostname.command`: a command to execute on BMC named `bmc_hostname` is unavailable (e.g `server_reset` for REIMU).

+The following files are common for all servers:
+* `limit`: limit in seconds, after which server is to be rebooted if unavailable for this amount of time.
+E.g. if you want an hour, use `3600`.
+* `https_proxy` (optional): HTTPS proxy to send webhook message.
+If doesn't exist, no proxy is used (unless explicitly specified in CRON script).
+* `webhook` (optional): Discord webhook to send notification message to (like "Notice: Server ... was unavailable at ..., performed cold reset.") if some server is rebooted due to unavailability.
+If doesn't exist, no message is sent.

+Each time `reset_unavail` is called by CRON for a server `hostname`, it appends a message (like "Server ... is alive at ..." if last check by `check_avail` succeeded, and "Reset server ... at ..." if it was unsuccessful for a specified time and rebooted) to a logfile `hostname.log`.
+Timestamp of a last check by `check_avail` is saved into `hostname.timestamp` file.

 # Bot (optional)

 You will receive messages from the website through the bot even without it running; but if you want users to have some additional info, and you to have some additional control, then let the bot run.